-Tim Kane is the JP Conte Fellow in Immigration Studies at the Hoover Institution at Stanford University where he specializes in economic growth, immigration, and national security.
+Tim Kane is a visiting fellow at the Hoover Institution at Stanford University where he specializes in economic growth, immigration, and national security.
+Kane was previously the J.P.
+Conte Research Fellow in Immigration Studies

 After working for over a decade as a policy scholar, Kane ran in a special election for an open seat in the U.S. Congress in Ohio as a “pro-trade, pro-immigration” conservative in early 2018.
 Kane served twice as a senior economist at the Joint Economic Committee of the US Congress.
 He co-founded two software firms in the late 1990s.
 And he served as an intelligence officer in the U.S. Air Force with two tours of duty overseas.